openstack/heat/doc/source/template_guide/software_deployment.rst

 boot configuration script has notified that it has reached a certain state.
 This is usually either to notify that a service is now active, or to pass out some generated data which is needed by another resource.
-The resources :hotref:`OS::Heat::WaitCondition` and :hotref:`OS::Heat::SwiftSignal` both perform this function using different techniques and tradeoffs.
+The resources :ref:`OS::Heat::WaitCondition` and :ref:`OS::Heat::SwiftSignal` both perform this function using different techniques and tradeoffs.

-:hotref:`OS::Heat::WaitCondition` is implemented as a call to the `Orchestration API`_ resource signal.
+:ref:`OS::Heat::WaitCondition` is implemented as a call to the `Orchestration API`_ resource signal.
 The token is created using credentials for a user account which is scoped only to the wait condition handle resource.
 This user is created when the handle is created, and is associated